eventflow/Documentation/Documentation/Commands.rst

 command you can use, the ``DistinctCommand<,>``.
 By using the ``DistinctCommand<,>`` you merely have to implement the ``GetSourceIdComponents()`` and providing the ``IEnumerable<byte[]>`` that makes the command unique.
-The bytes is used to create a deterministic GUID to be used as an ``ISourceId``.
+The bytes are used to create a deterministic GUID to be used as an ``ISourceId``.

 .. code-block:: c#